-Mitigation: It is beyond the capacity of individual state or government to mitigate the damage.
+It is beyond the capacity of individual state or government to mitigate the damage.
 Hence, combined efforts at the international levels are the possible ways of dealing with these disasters as has been in the case of the tsunami that occurred on 26th December 2004 in which more than 300,000 people lost their lives.
 India has volunteered to join the International Tsunami Warning System after the December 2004 tsunami disaster.

-Tropical Cyclone:
+Tropical Cyclone

-Tropical cyclones are intense low- pressure are as confined to the area lying between 30° N and 30° S latitudes, in the atmosphere around which high velocity winds blow.
-Horizontally, it extends up to 500- 1,000 km and vertically from surface to 12-14 km.
-A tropical cyclone or hurricane is like a heat engine that is energised by the release of latent heat on account of the condensation of moisture that the wind gathers after moving over the oceans and seas.

-Initial conditions for the emergence of a tropical cyclone:
+Tropical cyclones are intense lowpressure are as confined to the area lying between 30° N and 30° S latitudes, in the atmosphere around which high velocity winds blow.
+Horizontally, it extends up to 500-1,000 km and vertically from surface to 12-14 km.
+A tropical cyclone or hurricane is like a heat engine that is energized by the release of latent heat on account of the condensation of moisture that the wind initial conditions for the emergence of a tropical cyclone are:

-- 1. Large and continuous supply of warm and moist air that can release enormous latent heat. - 2.
-Strong Coriolis force that can prevent filling of low pressure at the centre (absence of Coriolis force near the equator prohibits the formation of tropical cyclone between 0°-5°latitude). - 3.
-Unstable condition through the troposphere that creates local disturbances around which a cyclone develops. - 4.
-Finally, absence of strong vertical wind wedge, which disturbs the vertical transport of latent heat.
+(i) Large and continuous supply of

+warm and moist air that can release enormous latent heat. (ii) Strong Coriolis force that can prevent filling of low pressure at the centre (absence of Coriolis force near the equator prohibits the formation of tropical cyclone between 0° -5° latitude). (iii) Unstable condition through the troposphere that creates local disturbances around which a cyclone develops.

+(iv) Finally, absence of strong vertical wind wedge, which disturbs the vertical transport of latent heat.